DataFire/Integrations/integrations/generated/google_dataproc/README.md

 * input `object`
   * body [Cluster](#cluster)
   * clusterName **required** `string`: Required.
 The cluster name.
+  * gracefulDecommissionTimeout `string`: Optional.
+Timeout for graceful YARN decomissioning.
+Graceful decommissioning allows removing nodes from the cluster without interrupting jobs in progress.
+Timeout specifies how long to wait for jobs in progress to finish before forcefully removing nodes (and potentially interrupting jobs).
+Default timeout is 0 (for forceful decommission), and the maximum allowed timeout is 1 day.Only supported on Dataproc image versions 1.2 and higher.
   * projectId **required** `string`: Required.
 The ID of the Google Cloud Platform project the cluster belongs to.
   * region **required** `string`: Required.
 The Cloud Dataproc region in which to handle the request.
   * updateMask `string`: Required.
 Specifies the path, relative to Cluster, of the field to update.
 For example, to change the number of workers in a cluster to 5, the update_mask parameter would be specified as config.worker_config.num_instances, and the PATCH request body would specify the new value, as follows:
-  * upload_protocol `string`: Upload protocol for media (e.g. "raw", "multipart").
-  * prettyPrint `boolean`: Returns response with indentations and line breaks.
-  * uploadType `string`: Legacy upload protocol for media (e.g. "media", "multipart").
-  * fields `string`: Selector specifying which fields to include in a partial response.
   * $.xgafv `string` (values: 1, 2): V1 error format.
+  * access_token `string`: OAuth access token.
+  * alt `string` (values: json, media, proto): Data format for response.
+  * bearer_token `string`: OAuth bearer token.
   * callback `string`: JSONP
-  * alt `string` (values: json, media, proto): Data format for response.
+  * fields `string`: Selector specifying which fields to include in a partial response.
   * key `string`: API key.
 Your API key identifies your project and provides you with API access, quota, and reports.
 Required unless you provide an OAuth 2.0 token.
-  * access_token `string`: OAuth access token.
+  * oauth_token `string`: OAuth 2.0 token for the current user.
+  * pp `boolean`: Pretty-print response.
+  * prettyPrint `boolean`: Returns response with indentations and line breaks.
   * quotaUser `string`: Available to use for quota purposes for server-side applications.
 Can be any arbitrary string assigned to a user, but should not exceed 40 characters.
-  * pp `boolean`: Pretty-print response.
+  * uploadType `string`: Legacy upload protocol for media (e.g. "media", "multipart").
-  * oauth_token `string`: OAuth 2.0 token for the current user.
+  * upload_protocol `string`: Upload protocol for media (e.g. "raw", "multipart").
-  * bearer_token `string`: OAuth bearer token.

 #### Output
 * output [Operation](#operation)